 OFFICIAL LANE MAINTENANCE PROVIDER:

-Falgien began his bowling career in 1987 and has held a number of positions within the industry, including working as a laneman for both the PBA and WPBA Tours, a mechanic for AMF Bowling Centers and Brunswick Recreation Centers, and is currently a member of the WTBA Technical Committee.
+Falgien began his bowling career in 1987 and has held a number of positions within the industry, including working as a laneman for both the PBA and PWBA Tours, a mechanic for AMF Bowling Centers and Brunswick Recreation Centers, a member of the BBIA Board of Directors, and is currently a member of the World Bowling Technical Committee.
 Falgien brings over 30 years of bowling experience to his position.
-Hired by Kegel in 2002 in the Sales and Marketing Department, Falgien now leads the International and Domestic Sales Team.
+Hired by Kegel in 2002 in the Sales and Marketing Department, Falgien now leads the International and Domestic Sales Team as VP of Sales.

 Dukes joined Kegel in 2012 as a Technical Sales Specialist.
 In addition to providing Technical Support, Doug also spends much of his time traveling to assist Distributors with sales, installations, and general service as well as representing Kegel at tournaments, seminars, and tradeshows worldwide.
 Dukes has been in the bowling industry since 1998 and has worked as Pro Shop Owner and Operator before moving onto the mechanical side of the business.
 From there, he took on a management role and ran his local bowling center for 10 years.
 His technical qualifications include a Brunswick Pinsetter Mechanic Certificate as well as a Level II Kegel Lane Technician Certification.

 John Janawicz - JJ